nudoru/s00-template/README.md

 Object to populate the initial state.

-#### trigger

-Either DOM events or one of the support life-cycle hooks and a callback.

 ### children

 Either a plain text string or an array of text strings and other component instances.